jundalisay/superbnetlify/content/en/research/bacon/learning/book-2/part-07b.md

 They say that:
 - “the hairs of the eyelids are for a quickset and fence about the sight”
-- “the firmness of the skins and hides of living creatures is to defend them from the extremities of heat or cold;”
+- “the firmness of the skins and hides of living creatures is to defend them from heat or cold”
-- “the bones are for the columns or beams, whereupon the frames of the bodies of living creatures are built”
+- “the bones are the columns or beams where the frames of the bodies of living creatures are built”
 - “the leaves of trees are for protecting of the fruit”
 - “the clouds are for watering of the earth”
 - “the solidness of the earth is for the station and mansion of living creatures”